MCP Server

 In Claude for Desktop, "Generate a report of our top 10 rules by alert volume this month"

-The Panther MCP server includes tools for working with alerts, data, rules, schemas, metrics, and Panther user operations.
+The Panther MCP server includes tools for working with a number of entities, like alerts, data, rules, data models, schemas, metrics, and Panther users.
 Learn more about these tools in the Available Tools section in the mcp-panther

 repository's README.